Sela-Omer/Advanced-SEGAN-pytorch_lightning/README.md

 ### [EVAL]
 - **CHECKPOINT_PATH**: Specifies the path to the checkpoint file used for model evaluation.
 This setting is crucial for resuming training or for performing evaluation using a pre-trained model.
 Currently set to 'model/SEGAN/version_4/checkpoints/SEGAN-epoch=02-valid_CBAK=1.33.ckpt'.

+## References and Acknowledgments

+This project is based on the original SEGAN (Speech Enhancement Generative Adversarial Network) paper.
+The paper can be accessed through the following link:

+- Pascual, S., Bonafonte, A., & Serra, J. (2017).
+SEGAN: Speech Enhancement Generative Adversarial Network.
+Retrieved from [arXiv:1703.09452](https://arxiv.org/abs/1703.09452).